11 Ways To Stop Spending Money On Cars

 2. Really.
 I’m not kidding.
 Don’t lease a car.

-3. I said don’t lease the God damn car.
+3. I said don’t lease the damn car!
 Am I gonna have to get Jersey on your ass?

 4. Don’t give me a lecture about safety standards.
-The average driver gets in an accident every 18 years and a fatality occurs roughly once every 100 million miles traveled.
+The average fatality occurs roughly once every 100 million miles traveled.
 You know what kills people?
 Cupcakes.
 No joke.
-Heart disease is eighteen times more deadly.
-So go eat an apple instead and don’t lease a car.
+Heart disease is eighteen times more likely to kill you than driving in a car.
+So go eat an apple instead of a McDonalds Happy Meal and don’t lease a car.
+You’re money isn’t working for you.

 5. That car review you just read… is fiction.
 The guy writing it is paid to make cars out to be the embodiment of freedom.
 He won’t tell you that all you’re doing in the real world is listening to music, commuting, and going at the same artificially low rate of speed as the car in front of you.
-Is all that boredom really worth over $17,000 of savings during the next three years?
+Is all that boredom really worth over $37,000 of savings during the next seven years?
 I’m being nice.
 Don’t lease a car.
+Buy one instead and if you want to save even more money then install a blackbox, you can check out actual trustworthy sites such as Blackbox My Car where there are loads of deals to suit your needs, speak to one of our dedicated members of staff to help you and offer you advice on which deals are the best choice for you and your car.

-9. You leased the car and want me to ‘like’ that picture of you with that rolling debt barnacle.
+10. You leased the car and want me to ‘like’ that picture of you with that rolling debt barnacle.
 Tough noogies!
 I would rather like this Yiddish Yodeler.
-At least she has money in her retirement fund.
+At least she has money in her retirement fund and a car that’s paid for.